Paediatric Allergy Clinical Network

 Purpose of the network

-We aim to promote and support evidence based best practice for those involved in the health care of New Zealand children and young people with allergies, with a focus on quality improvement to make sure there is equal access to care and resources.
+Our purpose is to promote and support evidence based best practice for those involved in the health care of New Zealand children and young people with allergies, across community, primary and secondary care.
+This includes a focus on quality improvement to make sure there is equal access to care and resources.

 The network will work to achieve this through: